habib61/habib61.github.io/_pages/about.md

 # Software

-- NINGA: Software for voxel-wise genetic analysis of Neuroimaging data including heritability and GWAS.
+NINGA (Nonparmetirc INference for Genetoc Analysis): Software for voxel-wise genetic analysis of Neuroimaging data including heritability and GWAS.

-#- [SCG](https://bitbucket.org/aroth85/scg/wiki/Home) - Software for inferring clonal population structure from noisy single #cell sequencing.

-#- [PGSM](https://github.com/aroth85/pgsm) - Implementation of the efficient particle Gibbs split merge algorithm for #inference in Dirichlet process mixture models.